YetiTool/Ender3MarlinUpdate/README.md

 Plug a USB mini B connector into the front of your printer.

 #### Step 3:
-Download and extract the Marlin .Zip file from this repository
+Download and extract the Marlin .Zip file from this repository.

 #### Step 4:
-Locate and open the
+Locate and open the Marlin.ino file.

+#### Step 5:
+Under Tools, set:
+* board to "Sanguino"
+* processor to "ATmega1248 or ATmega1248P (16MHz)"
+* programmer to "Arduino as ISP".

+#### Step 6:
+Finally, click upload.
+This process will take some time...

+#### Once uploaded, disconnect your USB cable from the printer and you're done!